jarekdrabek/simple-lottery/README.md

-# simple-lottery
+# Simple Lottery
 Simple lottery blockchain application.
 This project is working with the Rinkeby Ethereum testnet.
+You can interact with the lottery executing commands in console (see below).

+## How it works
-You can buy a lottery coupon for 0.001ETH and try to win.
+You can buy a lottery coupon for 0.001ETH.

-if you are not lucky, your money will be added to the winning pool.

-If you are lucky you will get the whole collected winning pool.
-After that the lottery start over.
+The Owner(the address that deployed the lottery) of the lottery can finish it at any time.
+The process of finishing is drowing the winning coupon and sending all the collected money to the address that bought it.
+The more coupons you buy, the bigger chance you have to win.

+## How it works technically
+We collect the addresses that bought the coupon in an **couponBuyers** array.
+Every purchase is another element in the array.

+After the owner of the lottery finish the lottery we use [chainlink VRF v2](https://docs.chain.link/docs/get-a-random-number/) to get a random number.
+Then this random number is [mod](https://en.wikipedia.org/wiki/Modulo_operation) by the array length.
+The result is the index of the winner in the **couponBuyers** array.

+## Installation and running

 ### Requirements:
 you need to have `Python 3.9` and [brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) installed